The perfect way to relax and unwind

 A weekend in the country at the heart of the Poitevin marshlands

-The Poitevin marshlands – a major nature destination and a regional nature park designated a “Grand Site de France” – is an ideal spot for an extended break surrounded by greenery in Charente-Maritime.
-Less than an hour from La Rochelle, there are more than 100,000 hectares to explore, ideally by bike or by boat to get the most out of this exceptional wild world.
-Rent a boat with a boatman, who will let you in on the secrets of the Poitevin marshlands while describing its flora and fauna.
+The Poitevin marshlands is a major nature destination and a regional nature park designated a “Grand Site de France”.
+It is an ideal spot for an extended break surrounded by greenery in Charente-Maritime.
+Less than an hour from La Rochelle, there are more than 100,000 hectares to explore, ideally by bike or by boat.
+Get the most out of this exceptional wild world.
+Rent a boat with a boatman.
+The last one who will let you in on the secrets of the Poitevin marshlands while describing its flora and fauna.
 With boat trips, tours and bike rides along the canals, the weekend’s agenda will be full but revitalising.